pauljoohyunkim/PKLexer/README.md

 This lexer (generator) attempts to be the simplest lexer generators that can be easily integrated into your project.

+Note that this is hastily constructed at the moment, so expect a lot of change!

 ## Quickstart Guide:
+To use PKLexer, just include **src/pklexer.hpp** onto your project.

+We will be going over the example in the **sample** directory.

 Suppose you want to get a lexer that can tokenize the following:
 ```
 1 + 2